Top 3 most beautiful Geodesic Dome projects in the world

 Desert Dome (Nebraska, USA)

-FlexiiForm Proud to be one of the leading units in Vietnam providing stretch canvas design and construction solutions.
-Formerly originating from FasTech company, FlexiiForm team brings together experts with over 10 years of experience in the industry and a team of consulting solutions according to requirements for a variety of models and projects at home and abroad.
-Contact FlexiiForm consulting or visit Fanpage FlexiiForm and Website to learn more about service and product information.
+Flexiiform is proud to be one of the leading units in Vietnam providing solutions for designing and constructing tensioned canvas.
+The predecessor of FasTech company, Flexiiform team gathers experts with over 10 years of experience in the industry and a team of consultants providing solutions according to the requirements for a variety of models and projects at home and abroad.

 Reference article